-An acknowledged thought leader and powerful voice in support of educational technology, Scott Kinney has more than 20 years of experience in the education industry.
-As senior vice president for Discovery Education, Kinney cultivates deep partnerships with school districts across the country, working closely with educators and administrators to develop customized solutions that support their strategic goals and empower them to make the systematic transition from print to digital.
-Under his leadership, Discovery Education services are transforming teaching and learning in more than half of U.S. schools and 35 countries around the world.
+An acknowledged thought leader and powerful voice in support of integrating technology into classroom instruction, Scott Kinney has more than 20 years of experience in education.
+As senior vice president for Discovery Education, Kinney cultivates partnerships with school districts across the country, working with educators and administrators to develop customized solutions that support their strategic goals and enable the transition from static textbooks to dynamic digital content.
+Under his leadership, Discovery Education services are transforming teaching and learning in half of all U.S. schools, as well as half of all primary schools in England, numerous institutes of higher learning, and 50 countries around the world.

 Going Digital: The Next Chapter in Teaching & Learning

 Students today engage with content differently than any previous generation of learners.
 Yet even with the irrefutable evidence that our students have a clear preference in how they choose to interact with information, we largely ignore these facts when considering instructional content.
 Examine the future of instructional materials including the instructional benefits of digital content, global trends, implementation obstacles and examples of current success.